Self Publishing Print on Demand Books for Less

 Typically, print costs, even for print on demand, are based on the paper type and level of ink coverage required to print the pages, as well as to assemble them into a book format.

-Also, the estimated cost calculator that websites and services like Createspace provide just that: An estimate.
+Also, any estimated cost calculators on websites and services like Amazon's KDP provide just estimates.
 Therefore, when your book manuscript file is reviewed by your self publishing and/or print on demand service, more photos and graphics could impact your print on demand book's cost by:

 More Photos, More Ink.
 Photos and graphic elements, especially large ones, take a lot more ink than straight text.
 So printing costs for heavy ink coverage could be higher, regardless of whether your book is printed in color or black-and-white.